Sociology (SOC)

 SOC 103.
 Work and Society.
 3 Credit Hours.

 Work and Society is designed to give a broad understanding of work and how social forces have shaped the workplace.
 It will take a historical perspective, examining work from before the Industrial Revolution to today.
-The course will also examine major sociological theories related to work, shifting demands of the workplace on workers, worker resistance to increasing dominance and control, transnational workers, inequality in the workplace, and issues related to work/family balance.
+The course will also examine major sociological theories related to work, shifting demands of the workplace on workers, worker resistance to increasing dominance and control, transnational workers, and issues related to work/family balance.

 Prerequisites: Reading Proficiency